 First issue of every year has estimates of cancer statistics for the upcoming year.

 California Breathing makes asthma data available for each county in California.
-In addition, the report The Burden of Asthma in California: A Surveillance Report (June 2007) details asthma data for California, including prevalence, school-based surveillance, work-related rates, emergency department visits, hospitalization, and mortality, among other information.
+In addition, the report Asthma in California Report (2013) details asthma data for California, including prevalence, school-based surveillance, work-related rates, emergency department visits, hospitalization, and mortality, disparities, costs, and risk factors.

 California County Scorecard of Children's Well-Being